DPF stands for a Dollar Per Foot

 - Some exceptions can be made due to bad weather or high attendance on FAR Saturdays

-- The rocket or rocket engine have not received the DPF award before
+- The rocket or rocket engine have not received the TCPF or DPF award before.

 - See FAR-Mars Safety Form

-- Safety form must be presented before rocket is placed on the launch rail
+- FAR-Mars Safety Form must be presented before rocket is placed on the launch rail or tower.

 - Registration

-- $1 per foot of altitude above the end of the launch rail
+- DPF is $1 per foot of altitude above the end of the launch rail or tower.

 - Payable to the launch team's school account